30+ free AI tools built for GTM teams

 Know the purpose of your email, and you’ll be able to identify what type of email newsletter you should be writing and sending out.

-Identify a target persona, so you can craft your email in a way that resonates with recipients.
+Identify a buyer persona, so you can craft your email in a way that resonates with recipients.
 Your message’s ideas and tone should align with your core customers’ values, lifestyles, and interests.

 You may already have buyer persona research that you can use here.
 Sift through your different customer profiles to find one that best matches the message’s intent.